coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 .. flag:: Printing Notations

-   To deactivate the printing of all notations, use the command ``Unset Printing Notations``.
-To reactivate it, use the command ``Set Printing Notations``.
+   Controls whether to use notations for printing terms wherever possible.

-   The default is to use notations for printing terms wherever possible.
+   Default is on.

 .. seealso::